alterbo/website/src/en/kids/index.md

 locale: en
 ---

-Welcome to The Kids Menu, also known as The Items for kids, a nice place.
+Welcome to the children's menu, but that doesn't mean you're going to be eaten as part of the menu.
+Don't worry.